RIPE-NCC/ripe-atlas-sagan/README.md

 $ SAGAN_WITHOUT_SSL=1 pip install ripe.atlas.sagan
 ```

 ## Further Documentation

 Complete documentation can always be found on
 [the RIPE Atlas project page](https://atlas.ripe.net/docs/sagan/), and if you're
 not online, the project itself contains a `docs` directory -- everything you
 should need is in there.

+## Who's Responsible for This?

+Sagan is actively maintained by the RIPE NCC and primarily developed by
+[Daniel Quinn](https://github.com/danielquinn), while the abuf parser is mostly
+the responsibility of [Philip Homburg](https://github.com/philiphomburg) with an
+assist from Bert Wijnen and Rene Wilhelm who contributed to the original script.
+Additionally, big thanks go to [Chris Amin](https://github.com/chrisamin) and
+[John Bond](https://github.com/b4ldr) for finding and fixing stuff where they've
+run into problems.

 ## Colophon